 MENTOR NEW INTERNATIONAL STUDENTS - Volunteer with the ISS Mentor-Mentee program to help new international students get integrated at UHM.

-COME TO INTERNATIONAL COFFEE HOUR - Every Friday at 3:00 PM during the Fall & Spring semesters, at Sinclair Library 'Ewa Lanai.
+COME TO INTERNATIONAL SOCIAL HOUR - Every Friday from 3:00 PM during the Fall & Spring semesters, at QLC 412.
 Meet other Returnees, current inbound exchange students, and prospective outbound exchange students!

 JOIN THE INTERNATIONAL STUDENT ASSOCIATION (ISA) - The International Student Association (ISA) is for international students as well as U.S. and local students.
 Weekly meetings and regular events and activities promote global friendship and understanding.